DupuisTelio/Breast_Calcification_Internship_2023/README.md

 In order to achieve this, we start from an existing code for the detection of microcalcifications in the form of dots ("Segmenting Microcalcifications in Mammograms and its Applications" which will be designed by "CALC1" later on) and we try to apply to it the study of distributions carried out in "Feature-driven Local Cell Graph (FLocK): New Computational Pathology-based Descriptors for Prognosis of Lung Cancer and HPV Status of Oropharyngeal Cancers" which will be designed by "HPV" later on.

-Then if I succeed maybe, thanks to a radiologist's diagnoses, to see if it is possible to make a diagnosis based on these characteristics, or at least extracting information from those characteristices.
+Then if I succeed maybe, thanks to a radiologist's diagnoses, to see if it is possible to make a diagnosis based on these characteristics, or at least extracting information from those characteristics.

 ---
 From 16/06 to 03/07: